smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 2. **Upgrade to PowerShell 3+.**
    We have wanted to do this for a VERY long time and often talk about it.
 Even though it is an important (but not urgent) technical change we have decided against taking the plunge.
-We realized that in this instance while there is significantly more urgency to performed the update if this was the solution, for that reason it makes this the worst time to update the PowerShell version.
+We realized that in this instance we finally had an urgent reason to perform the update, but for that reason it made this the worst time to hastily update the PowerShell version.
 The added pressure of fixing this defect and one way nature of updating PowerShell would greatly increase the likelihood of more issues.

 3. **Serialize ourselves to "unwrap" the objects.**
-   Once we narrowed down the interaction between the returned objects and the serialization we found that it was possible to get just the desired value back.
+   Once we narrowed down the interaction between the returned objects and the serialization we found that it was possible to get the desired value back.
 You could do so by casting to the correct type and normally determine the type using the <code>-is</code> operator.
-I say normally because again some of the potential values that actually were wrapped appeared their intended type but were actually still wrapped when passed to the serializer.
+I say normally because some values that actually were wrapped appeared to be their intended type which would not serialize correctly.

-We chose option 3. because it was relatively isolated, could be easily tested with the case we reproduced and would be easy to implement.
-After weeks of tracking down this defect a developer was able to implement this fix in a day.
+We chose option 3 because it was relatively isolated, could be easily tested with the cases we reproduced and would be easy to implement.
+After weeks of tracking down this defect a developer implemented the fix in one day.
 Once it was everywhere and we confirmed that there were no more missing log messages there were high-fives all around.

 We did strongly consider moving to PowerShell 4.0 to fix the issue but the risk